-Testosterone Replacement Therapy, known as TRT, is a form of HRT in which the hormone testosterone is supplemented or replaced using weekly intramuscular injections of testosterone or slow release pellets placed under the skin that release the hormone as they dissolve over extended periods of time, in women it’s typically 3 to 4 months.
+Testosterone Replacement Therapy, known as TRT, is a form of HRT in which the hormone testosterone is supplemented or replaced using weekly intramuscular injections or bioidentical pellets placed under the skin that release the hormone as they dissolve over extended periods of time, typically 3 to 4 months in women.
 It’s a well known fact that TRT has incredible health benefits for men, but it also has amazing benefits for women!
-Women produce testosterone naturally in their ovaries and adrenal glands, in smaller amounts than men of course, but just as important!
+Women produce testosterone naturally in their ovaries and adrenal glands, in smaller amounts than men of course, but it is just as important!

 Women’s bodies require small amounts of testosterone to work in combination with other hormones to maintain:

 Unfortunately, like most things made by our bodies, the amount of testosterone naturally produced in the female body declines as we get older.